By Steve Beauregard

 The mapped route below is the default route.
 It’s the fastest way there and the easiest to follow.
 It’s mostly interstate driving, and in Utah, this stretch includes speed limits of 80 miles per hour.

-(Here’s a map of the fastest way to drive from Las Vegas to Bryce Canyon.
+(The map below shows you the fastest way to drive from Las Vegas to Bryce Canyon.
 “B” is the visitor’s center.)

 Las Vegas to Bryce Canyon Drive